JACK ROBSON - COMPOSER

 "I'm a Tynesider and proudly must say -- give me the language that's spoken my way"

-My interest in the long and varied tradition of our local dialect songs led me to one songwriter in particular whose work has a particular resonance.
-Jack Robson's songs have a sincerity and an ability to tug at the heart strings in a way that absolutely stands out.
-His songs contain humour, nostalgia, appreciation of human nature and, most important of all, a deep love of our area.
-All these qualities, and much more, are imbued in lovely songs that are the work of someone who deeply understands the nuts and bolts of music (harmony, melody and rhythm) and clever lyric writing.
+My interest in the long and varied tradition of our local dialect songs led me to one songwriter in particular whose songs I like a lot.
+Jack Robson's songs have humour, nostalgia, appreciation of human nature and, above all, a deep love of our area.
+All these qualities are imbued in songs that are the work of someone who understands the nuts and bolts of music and clever lyric writing.
 Below is a short appreciation of Jack's life including some press cuttings illustrating the range of his activities and the respect in which he was held.
 My sincere thanks and gratitude to Jack's great-niece Heather Johansson who with her mother Sylvia (Jack's niece) searched out the material from their family records and allowed me to show it here.
 One of the photos below shows Jack with Sylvia in uniform.

 John Gair (Jack) Robson was born in 1885 at the village of Annitsford, Northumberland.
 Even as a teenager he was a very good pianist but also showed an interest in music composition which he was undertaking by the tender age of twelve.
 After his school years he studied for a career in education and music at Bede College, part of Durham University By the early age of 24 he had become headmaster at Horncliffe village school in the parish of Norham, North Northumberland (near Berwick).
 Jack served his country in the army during the Great War and then returned to his school at the end of hostilities.
 His abilities as a good pianist/organist who was also interested in composition became well known.
 It led to opportunities to compose religious music, including some commissioned work for a lady carrying out missionary work in the county.
 Later his compositions began to reflect his interest in local places, events and people (an early example being 'Berwick Fair') and he began to write lyrics in dialect too.
 His output became prolific.